How to disable Microsoft Edge Workspaces using Intune

 Configuration settings

-Keep the setting at disabled state and proceed to the next step.
+Keep the setting at a disabled state and proceed to the next step.

 Edge workspace setting on Intune admin center